Erfantls/anti-gpt-checker/README.md

   - If install fails on `pycld3` run `sudo apt-get install -y libprotobuf-dev protobuf-compiler`

-# .env file
+# .env files
-Create a .env file in the root directory of the project with the following fields:
+Create a .env file for the core of *anti-gpt-checker* in the root directory of the project with the following fields:
 ```bash
 MONGODB_URI=""
 MONGODB_PORT=""